RyanCheng98153/llm-remove-mistake/archieve/responses/result_unrelevant_conversation.md

 **Person B:** "Wow, that's pretty advanced.
 I never knew they could harness solar power like that."

 **Person A:** "Wait, hold on... <hint> Actually, I got that wrong.
 They don't have solar panels in their brains!
 It's just a regular battery pack that powers them.
-My mistake."
+My mistake."</hint>

 **Person B:** "Oh, haha, well, I'm glad you corrected yourself!
 I was wondering how they'd fit a solar panel in a brain."